-Uses in the parking consist of the following land uses in Table 21-5.1.
+Parking as a principal use on a zoning lot, with or without a fee.
+Uses in the parking consist of the following subcategories in Table 21-5.1:

 - (a) Remote parking. - (1) Defined: A facility that provides parking on a different zoning lot from the principal use of the zoning lot it serves. - (2) Standards: - (A) In the apartment, apartment mixed use, and resort zoning districts, there is no minimum lot area, width, or depth for remote parking facilities. - (B) For additional requirements applicable to remote parking see Section 21-6.70. - (b) Commercial parking. - (1) Defined: A facility that provides parking as a principal use on the zoning lot. - (2) Standards: - (A) The density controls of Table 21-3.3 and Section 21-3.90-1(c)(4) apply. - (B) All structures and facilities must be set back a minimum of 20 feet from any adjoining zoning lot in the country, residential, apartment, or apartment mixed use zoning districts.